 - Select the number of people.

 - Pay the full price of the tour online.

 - Round-trip transport by bus from Puerto Natales to the Torres del Paine National Park.

-- 3rd night in Paine Grande campsite.
+- 2nd night in refugio Paine Grande (sheets and cover included).

 - Meals (optional).

 - Entrance fee to the Torres del Paine National Park (CLP$ 10.500 for residents in Chile and US$ 49 for non-residents in Chile*).

 - Medical care in case of an accident.

 - Evacuation assistance because of bad weather or reasons of force majeure.

 - Travel insurance that covers accidents and cancellations because of reasons of force majeure.